 Dr. Alison Buttenheim is an Associate Professor of Nursing and Health Policy.
 She received the Patricia Bleznak Silverstein and the Howard A. Silverstein Term Endowed Professorship in Global Women’s Health and is a Senior Fellow at the Leonard Davis Institute of Health Economics.
-She is also the Associate Director, Center for Health Incentives and Behavioral Economics and the Associate Director of the National Clinician Scholars Program.
+She is also the Scientific Director, Center for Health Incentives and Behavioral Economics (CHIBE), and the Associate Director of the National Clinician Scholars Program.

 Her research addresses persistent behavior change challenges in public and global health.
 Using the techniques and frameworks of behavioral economics, Alison designs, trials, and scales innovative interventions in the areas of vaccine acceptance, smoking cessation, reproductive health, cancer prevention, and vector control.

 A recognized evaluation expert, Alison has consulted on several impact evaluation studies in international settings, including village midwife and microfinance programs in Indonesia, school feeding schemes in Laos, and improved sanitation in urban Bangladesh.

 HIV testing coverage in sub-Saharan Africa is lower among men than women.
 We investigated the impact of a peer-delivered U = U (undetectable equals untransmittable) message on men’s HIV testing uptake through a cluster randomized trial with individual mobile clinic days as a unit of randomisation.

 On standard of care (SOC) days, peer promoters informed men about the availability of HIV testing at the mobile clinic.
 On intervention days, peer promoters delivered U = U messages.
 We used logistic regression adjusting for mobile clinic location, clustering by study day, to determine the percentage of invited men who tested for HIV at the mobile clinic.